haguirrear/resume/rendercv_output/Hector_Aguirre_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Led a project to implement real-time push notifications for the ABC News Mobile App for the USA 2024 elections, utilizing Golang, AWS \(Lambdas, SQS, SNS\), and Braze.],[Created a new service to adopt the Disney Plus Video Player into all the other Disney brands \(ABC News, ABC, Natgeo\).
-This service integrated several CMSs and orchestrated the SSAI \(Server-Side Ad Insertion\).
-It was written in Go and deployed in AWS Using CDK and ECS.],[Created lambdas to gather metrics such as how long it takes to publish a new story and made a custom Grafana dashboard with those.],[Added the ability to replace the Homepage of the OTV \(Owned TV Brands\) of Disney with a \"Breaking News\" or a custom event.
-This involved creating a new type of object in the CMS, adding an endpoint in our distribution service to serve it and adding support for it in the backend of the ABC News mobile app.],[Rewrote services from Java and Groovity \(Disney’s custom language based on Groovy\) into Golang, deploying them using ECS and CDK.],)
+    #v(design-highlights-top-margin);#highlights([Led a project to implement real-time push notifications for the ABC News Mobile App covering the 2024 U.S. elections, utilizing Golang, AWS \(Lambdas, SQS, SNS\), and Braze.],[Created a new service to adopt the Disney Plus Video Player across multiple Disney brands \(ABC News, ABC, Natgeo\), integrating various CMSs and orchestrating SSAI \(Server-Side Ad Insertion\).
+Deployed in AWS using CDK and ECS.],[Built AWS Lambdas to gather publishing metrics, reducing story publication times and enabling data-driven improvements via a custom Grafana dashboard.],[Developed a new CMS object type and corresponding API endpoint to enable “Breaking News” homepages for Disney's Owned TV Brands, extending the ABC News mobile app’s backend capabilities.],[Migrated services from Java\/Groovity \(a custom Groovy-based language\) to Golang, achieving improved performance and deployability on ECS with CDK.],)
   ],
 )